SecureBoost+: Large Scale and High-Performance Vertical Federated Gradient Boosting Decision Tree: Proposed SecureBoost+ Framework

-We return to the cost estimation in this subsection.
-To be more detailed, assuming that we are using a paillier encryption schema of 1024 key-length, we have 1 million instances and 2,000 features, tree depth is 5, bin number is 32, the precision parameter $r$ of equation(\ref{fixpoint-encode}) is 53.
+Let's go back to cost estimates.
+In more detail, suppose we use paillier encryption algorithm with 1024 key length, we have 1 million instances and 2,000 features, tree depth is 5, bin number is 32, the precision parameter $r$ of equation \ref{gh_all} is 53.

-Firstly with GH packing and histogram subtraction, ciphertext histogram computation costs is reduced by 4 times and operations in bin cumsum is reduced by half.
+With GH packing and histogram subtraction optimization, ciphertext histogram computation cost is reduced by 4 times and operations in bin cumsum is reduced by half.